cudmore/PyMapManager/docs/docs/install-server.md

 	cd mmserver
 	python mmserver.py

-Point your browser to `http://localhost:5000` and have fun browsing.
+Point your browser to [http://localhost:5000](http://localhost:5000) and have fun browsing our example dataset.

 ## 2) Using the Docker container